mike14747/next-with-auth/README.md

 -   Decide what to name the page.js components (Page vs the name of the route folder).
 -   Switch over from client fetch to swr?
 -   There is still a login redirect bug in middleware protected pages.
 Implement it when it's working better?
 -   Update the rest of the components that use the FormInputFor(...) to use useRef.
+I think I'm done with this.

 ---